SethPerna/little-esty-shop/README.md

 ## Room for Improvement

-The following features can be further expanded upon to increase functionality of the applications:
+The following features can be further expanded upon to increase functionality of the solution:
 - Front-end design for a better user experience
 - Implementing partials to reduce repeated code in views
 - Reduction of repeated code in features tests